nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 **Buildroot** is simple and stripped down making it efficient and good for single application use cases.

 C.H.I.P.
 Pro's SLC NAND storage is optimized for commercial applications.
-While the storage is faster and more reliable it has less capacity - it's a good idea to know how much storage software will take before flashing and installing.
+While the storage is faster and more reliable it has less capacity.
+Because of this, it's a good idea to know how much storage software will take before flashing and installing.

 Grab these items to flash an example: